Thursday, February 27, 2025

 the way of the inhale and exhale

-as your beloved as they sleep,
+of your beloved as they sleep.

-how the lines creep across their palm,
+How the lines creep across their palm,

 and the change of weather